Synchronization induced by directed higher-order interactions: Introduction

 Network science is a powerful {and effective} tool in modeling natural and artificial {systems with a discrete topology}.
 The study of dynamical systems on networks has {thus} triggered the interest of scientists and has spread {across} disciplines, from physics and engineering, to social science and ecology~\cite{newmanbook,boccaletti2006complex,latora_nicosia_russo_2017}.
 Network models rely on the hypothesis that the interactions between the units of a system are pairwise~\cite{battiston2020networks}{.
-However this is only a first order approximation in many} empirical systems, such as protein interaction networks~\cite{klamt2009hypergraphs,estrada2018centralities}, brain networks~\cite{petri2014homological,giusti2015clique,sizemore2018cliques,Bassett}, social systems~\cite{benson2016higher,patania2017shape} and ecological networks~\cite{billick1994higher,bairey2016high,grilli2017higher}, {where group interactions are widespread and important.} Many-body interactions can be modeled through simplicial complexes or hypergraphs~\cite{berge1973graphs,battiston2020networks, maxime2020,carletti2020dynamical,de2021phase}.
+However this is only a first order approximation in many} empirical systems, such as protein interaction networks~\cite{klamt2009hypergraphs,estrada2018centralities}, brain networks~\cite{petri2014homological,giusti2015clique,sizemore2018cliques,Bassett}, social systems~\cite{benson2016higher,patania2017shape} and ecological networks~\cite{billick1994higher,bairey2016high,grilli2017higher}, {where group interactions are widespread and important.} Recent years have thus witnessed an increasing research interest for more complex mathematical structures, such as simplicial complexes and hypergraphs~\cite{berge1973graphs,battiston2020networks,maxime2020,carletti2020dynamical,de2021phase}, capable of encoding many-body interactions.
 These systems have been used to investigate various dynamical processes, such as epidemic and social contagion \cite{stonge2021universal,iacopini2019simplicial,de2019social}, random walks \cite{carletti2020random,carletti2021random}, synchronization \cite{skardal2019abrupt,skardal2019higher}, consensus \cite{neuhauser2020multibody,neuhauser2021}, to name a few.
-However, the proposed formalism is not general enough to describe systems where the { \em group interactions are intrinsically asymmetric}.
+However, the proposed formalism is not general enough to describe systems where the {\em group interactions are intrinsically asymmetric}.
 For instance, group pressure or bullying in social systems have an asymmetric nature, due to the fact that group interactions are addressed {against} one or more individuals but {(often)} not reciprocated \cite{asch1961}.
-(Bio)chemical reactions are another typical example of higher-order directed processes, as, though some reactions can be reversible, there is often a privileged direction due to thermodynamics~\cite{enzymeskin, klamt2009hypergraphs}.
+(Bio)chemical reactions are another typical example of higher-order directed processes, as, though some reactions can be reversible, there is often a privileged direction due to thermodynamics~\cite{enzymeskin,klamt2009hypergraphs}.
 Further examples come from the ecology of microbial communities, where a direct interaction between two species can be mediated by a third {one}~\cite{kelsic2015counteraction,abrudan2015socially}.